zchen1-ua/be434-fall-2021/assignments/09_fasta/README.md

 reads1_1.fa  reads1_2.fa
 ```

-Since there were a total of 4 input sequences (each taking 2 lines), each output file should contain 4 lines:
+Since there were a total of 4 input sequences (each taking 2 lines) in this input file, each output file should contain 4 lines:

 ```
 $ wc -l split/*